murador/monobossap/README.md

 monobossap
 ==========
-Microservice applications server for Mono and MS .net Framewor freely inspired by Wildfly.
+Microservice applications server for Mono and MS .net Framework freely inspired by Wildfly.